rails/rails/guides/source/testing.md

 Testing Views
 -------------

 Testing the response to your request by asserting the presence of key HTML elements and their content is a common way to test the views of your application.
-Like route tests, view tests reside in `test/controllers/` or are part of controller tests.
+Like route tests, view tests reside in `test/controllers/` or are part of functional tests.
 The `assert_select` method allows you to query HTML elements of the response by using a simple yet powerful syntax.

 There are two forms of `assert_select`: